uwanny/18781Project-Mamba-E-Branchformer/README.md

 ### e_branchformer_encoder_mamba.py (this is the file for E-branchformer encoder with self-attention replaced by mamba layer, in this version we only used outer_bimamba)
 should be placed in espnet/espnet2/asr/encoder

+### e_branchformer_encoder_mamba_parallel.py (this is the file for E-branchformer encoder adding another bimamba branch, in this version we only used outer_bimamba)
+should be placed in espnet/espnet2/asr/encoder

 ### asr.py
 This is asr.py file, which should be in espnet/espnet2/tasks

+### train_asr_e_branchformermamba.yaml
+This file is the example training config file, showing the required parameters for training Mamba based E-Branchformer Arch.

-### e_branchformer_encoder_mamba.yaml
+### train_asr_e_branchformermambaparallel.yaml
-This file is the training config file, showing the required parameters.
+This file is the example training config file, showing the required parameters for training E-Branchformer Mamba parellel Arch.